Pegase745/sublime-flowtype/README.md

 * Go to file containing the type definition
 * View a variable's type definition
 * Show a file's coverage
+* Show a text spinner every time the flow cli is working
+* Launch cli commands in a thread in order to never block the IDE

 ## Installation